NBA Trade Rumors: Does keeping Nerlens Noel, Joel Embiid make sense for 76ers?

 The NBA trade rumors for either one of those players need to come true.
 If not, Philadelphia will stay an NBA franchise near the bottom of the NBA standings in the Eastern Conference until they start surrounding their big men with better players.
 To do that, they must trade either Noel, Embiid or Okafor.
 It is as simple as that.

-Featured Image by Mitchell Leff/Getty Images]
+[Featured Image by Mitchell Leff/Getty Images]